henryyyan/CPU-Logisim/README.md

-Fully functioning pipelined CPU built using circuits designed in Logisim.
+This is a pipelined CPU built using circuits in Logisim.
 This code was written in response to a project assignment in the computer architecture class at Berkeley but is published here for recruiters and employers, not future students.